mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
-To follow the example, this will be `mule.env=prod`.
 Complete all properties in one of the property files, for example in [mule.dev.properties] (../master/src/main/resources/mule.dev.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=dev`.

 ## Running on CloudHub <a name="runoncloudhub"/>
 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.